You’ve just got your NUC of bees! It’s going to be a fun and exciting journey for you, whether you’re a new beekeeper or seasoned pro.

 If you see larva, then that means the queen survived the journey from Grass Valley to your location.
 If you don’t see larva, make sure you’ve really looked at every frame and moved bees aside to look.
 Then, report it to us.
 It’s helpful if you take high quality photos of the frames and send them through email.

 If for some reason your queen fails, please let us know ASAP.
-If it’s within 3 weeks of receiving your NUC, we’ll do everything we can to replace her.
+If you have any problems with your nuc, you need to report it within 3 weeks of getting your nuc.
+We will then do our best to correct the problem.

 What is the Plastic Bell-Shaped Thing?